 Decatur is a very small village located in the state of Michigan.
 With a population of 1,767 people and two constituent neighborhoods, Decatur is the 377th largest community in Michigan.

-Unlike some villages, Decatur isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Decatur are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Decatur is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Decatur is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Decatur who work in office and administrative support (13.10%), teaching (9.79%), and maintenance occupations (7.28%).
+There are especially a lot of people living in Decatur who work in office and administrative support (13.13%), teaching (8.76%), and sales jobs (6.43%).

-The rate of college-level education in Decatur is quite a bit lower than the national average among all cities of 21.84%: just 11.60% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Decatur with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.43% of people over 25 have a bachelor's degree or advanced degree.

-The per capita income in Decatur in 2010 was $17,568, which is lower middle income relative to Michigan, and low income relative to the rest of the US.
-This equates to an annual income of $70,272 for a family of four.
+The per capita income in Decatur in 2010 was $17,261, which is lower middle income relative to Michigan, and low income relative to the rest of the US.
+This equates to an annual income of $69,044 for a family of four.
+Decatur also has one of the higher rates of people living in poverty in the nation, with 31.11% of its population below the federal poverty line.

 The most common language spoken in Decatur is English.
 Other important languages spoken here include Spanish and Native American languages.